 Using physical punishment to discipline is using fear and threats to teach.

 Being under threat is stressful.

-No matter how one defines spanking or whether one believes it is child abuse or not, a growing body of research finds strong associations between spanking and numerous detrimental outcomes over time.
+No matter how one defines spanking or whether one believes it is child abuse, a growing body of research finds strong associations between spanking and numerous detrimental outcomes over time.

 5. What lesson does spanking teach

-In addition to being ineffective and harmful to health and relationship, spanking teaches children the wrong lesson.
+In addition to being ineffective and harmful to health and relationships, spanking teaches children the wrong lesson.